 Metagenomic studies of the human microbiome enable the characterization of the microbial and functional diversity in health and disease[1].
 A deeper understanding of the functional potential and the taxonomic composition of the microbiome may have major implications in the identification of signatures in health and disease across different regions [2]–[4].
 Large-scale integration of microbiome functional changes and their associations with clinical data may provide novel information on temporal changes in the microbiome and host physiology and even new microbiome-based treatments and therapies [5], [6] (Schupack et al., 2021).
 Several recent studies have focused on the discovery of new uncultured microbes through generation of metagenome species[7]–[11] and some on investigation of diseases, geographical changes and interventions in gut microbiome [2], [12], [13]

 Public resources collecting and processing microbiome data exist, contributing to laborious and necessary task to standardize and make accessible this accumulated information.
-Some of them focused in particular in Human gut microbiome (gutMDisorder, GIMICA, and DISBIOME and GMRepo [14]–[17]Herein, we integrated publicly available data from many studies across different countries from healthy and diseased individuals.
+Some of them focused in particular in Human gut microbiome [14]–[17]Herein, we integrated publicly available data from many studies across different countries from healthy and diseased individuals.
 We performed Random Forest classification model to characterise biomarkers of disease from metagenomic species.
 Additionally, we presented open-access Human Gut Microbiome Atlas (www.microbiomeatlas.org), allowing researchers to explore an integrative analysis on composition, functional, richness, diseases, and region signatures for the gut microbiota across 19 geographical regions and 23 diseases.

 Human Gut Microbiome Atlas; Pan-metagenomics study on compositional and functional changes of the human gut microbiome